 Obviously, Gabriel had smoked a lot of pot in his time.
 He also told me that “Pinocchio” was a Christ allegory and that I shouldn’t eat peanuts at night because they would lie on my chest.
 I didn’t really understand what that last point meant, but the biped theory at least made sense to me.
 Lots of backpackers come off as slightly vacant, waiting-for-the-mothership types, and now there appeared to be some justification for that.
 Constantly on the move: always new places, new people, new customs, new currency, new languages to contend with every few days...

-I had a similar moment of clarity today myself, Amber.
-I was thinking about you – as I do every day.
-I was missing you – as I do every day.
-I was worried about you – as I have been every day.
-I wanted to see your pretty face again, so I typed your name into the computer.
-Once again, your Facebook profile came up.
+I had a similar moment of clarity today.
+I was thinking about Amber – as I do every day.
+I was missing her – as I do every day.
+I was worried about her – as I have been every day.
+I wanted to see her pretty face again, so I typed her name into the computer.
+Once more, her Facebook profile came up.
 What better place could there be to look for a face?

--Oh, I said, finally waking up.
+"Oh," I said, finally waking up.